 Who was John the Baptist?
 John was a forerunner of Jesus Christ who came to make people ready for Jesus Christ.
 He was a bright and shining Light who witnessed about the True Light which enlightens men.
 He came to prepare the way for the Lord by turning the hearts of children of Israel to the Lord their God.
 He prepared them by teaching, water baptism and by his testimony about the one who is coming, would baptize with Holy Ghost and Fire.
 He was filled with the Holy Spirit even from his Mother’s womb and walked in the spirit and power of Elijah.
-He was the Elijah who was to come before the Messiah.
+He is the Elijah who was to come before the Messiah.

-Life of John the Baptist in the bible
+Story of John the Baptist in the bible

 |Parents of John the Baptist||Luke 1:5-25|